davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 # Stage 1a: `build-std=always`

-This stage proposes adding a `build-std = "always|never"` option to the Cargo configuration which will unconditionally re-build the standard library crates listed in a new `build-std-crates` option.
+This stage proposes adding a `build-std = "always|never"` option to the Cargo configuration which will unconditionally rebuild the standard library crates listed in a new `build-std-crates` option.

 This is aimed at supporting the following [motivations](./3-motivation.md):